 Your home may need additional support in the form of structural beams or even a more fortified foundation.

-What factors of my first floor will need to be modified to accommodate my new second story?
+How will my first floor will need to be updated to accommodate my new second story?

 As we mentioned, the tresses and structural beams may need to be fortified or even replaced.
 Your first floor will need to accommodate a staircase, and the units of your home such as the heater, HVAC, plumbing, etc., will need to be upgraded to function for the entire new home structure.
 Make sure you understand your contractor’s plan to accomplish these tasks.

 A new floor is a costly venture.
 It will also require removing the attic and roof of your existing home to accommodate the new addition.
 You might be wondering if your roofline will change or if the structure is salvageable.
 The answer depends on the type of second-story addition you complete.

 Roofs are costly in their own right, but it may be possible to follow a remove and replace option for your addition.
 This option will sever the existing roof from your home and replace it when your addition has been built.

 How will you tie my new addition into my existing home structure and style?